VDB Comparison

 Second, retrieving supplementary information introduces latency; if the database is large, this latency can be prohibitive.
 Searching terabytes of text with complex ranking creates wait times that are too long for consumer applications.

 In addition, current RAG systems fail to appropriately weight the original prompt and retrieved passages.
-Without dynamic contextual weighting, the model can become over-reliant on retrievals (resulting in reduced control or adaptablity in generating meaningful responses).
+Without dynamic contextual weighting, the model can become over-reliant on retrievals (resulting in reduced control or adaptability in generating meaningful responses).

 Multi-agent RAGs address real-world challenges